 When it comes to long vs short trading, there is no one better than the other.
 The best strategy is actually to trade both long and short to maximise opportunities.
 Being able to trade the market in both directions allows a trader to find more opportunities, and to trade more market types.

-In using a long and short trading strategy means you have opportunity when the market goes down and well as up.
+Using a long and short trading strategy means you have opportunity when the market goes down as well as up.

 What is a Bear Market?